Breaking the Commitment Trap: Rethinking Project RFPs for Outcome Certainty

 The Consequences of Overcommitment

-When RFPs demand commitments before uncertainties are resolved, projects incur “Definition Debts” that cascade into downstream “Delivery Debts.”
+When RFPs demand commitments before uncertainties are resolved, projects incur “Definition Debts” that cascade into downstream “Delivery Consequences.”
 These include:

 Definition Debt | Delivery Consequence |